blackpuppy/docs/en/core-libraries/helpers/js.rst

 buffering wholesale with the ``$bufferScripts`` property or setting ``buffer => false`` in methods taking ``$options``.

-Since most methods in Javascript begin with a selection of elements in the DOM, ``$this->Js->get()`` returns a $this, allowing you to chain the methods using the selection.
+Since most methods in JavaScript begin with a selection of elements in the DOM, ``$this->Js->get()`` returns a $this, allowing you to chain the methods using the selection.
 Method chaining allows you to write shorter, more expressive code::

     $this->Js->get('#foo')->event('click', $eventCode);

 Is an example of method chaining.
 Method chaining is not possible